Clarence Lam: Health care

 Lam opposes efforts to repeal the Affordable Care Act.
 During his 2018 Senate candidacy, he ran on a platform that included expanding health care access, especially coverage for pregnant women, and taking steps toward universal health coverage.
 Lam frequently criticized the Hogan administration's decision-making during the COVID-19 pandemic, including the distribution and contracting of the COVID-19 vaccine.
 In April 2021, he was one of two state senators to vote against confirming Dennis Schrader as Secretary of the Maryland Department of Health, citing criticism of his COVID-19 vaccine rollout.

 During the 2015 legislative session, Lam introduced a bill to make it easier for physicians to screen patients for HIV.
 The bill passed and was signed into law by Governor Larry Hogan.
 In 2019, he introduced a bill that would allow medical professionals to prescribe pre-exposure prophylaxis, a HIV-prevent drug, to minors, which passed and became law.

 During the 2020 legislative session, Lam introduced legislation to extend temporary unemployment benefits to workers who lost their jobs during the COVID-19 pandemic.
 The bill passed and became law.
 In March 2022, Lam said he supported legislation to prevent state health officers from being fired without reason.

 During the 2023 legislative session, Lam introduced the Access to Care Act, which would allow undocumented immigrants to buy into the state's health exchange.
 The bill was reintroduced during the 2024 legislative session.

+In December 2025, Lam opposed the One Big Beautiful Bill Act, saying that the law would put at risk "a lot of the gains we've made when it comes to expanding coverage for Medicaid patients".

+During the 2026 legislative session, Lam supported the Vax Act, a bill that would allow the Maryland Department of Health to set vaccine recommendations for Marylanders independent of any federal guidelines, criticizing U.S. Health Secretary Robert F. Kennedy Jr. for gutting the "gold standard process that was set up by the federal government, led by the Centers for Disease Control and Prevention".

 Immigration

 In 2017, Lam supported the Maryland Trust Act, which would prevent the use of state and local funding for federal immigration enforcement.

 During the 2021 legislative session, Lam introduced the Maryland Driver Privacy Act, which would prohibit federal agencies from accessing state databases unless it had a warrant and blocked the state from providing agencies with photos of individuals for immigration investigations.
 The bill passed, but was vetoed by Governor Larry Hogan.
 The Maryland General Assembly overrode Hogan's veto during the special legislative session later that year.

+During the 2026 legislative session, Lam introduced the Community Trust Act, which would prohibit local law enforcement agencies and jails from detaining any individuals based on immigration status and responding to requests from U.S. Immigration and Customs Enforcement, and the Data Privacy Act, which prohibits businesses from selling personal data of an individual for the purpose of immigration enforcement.